-Reading material that you’re unfamiliar with can help expand your mind and get you thinking in unorthodox ways.
+Watching material that you’re unfamiliar with can help expand your mind and get you thinking in unorthodox ways.

-Be a positive force online.
+31. Be a positive force online

 If you’re really introverted, the good thing about the internet is it can be anonymous.
 Letting your inner voice be heard online is a great way to build up a little confidence without worrying about real-world consequences.

-Switch up your diet
+32. Switch up your diet

 Action Step: Try some new unique and/or healthy foods!
 Here are some hearty plant-based meals you can try to test this technique out!

-Give a compliment
+33. Give a compliment to your family member

-The “side road” mentality
+34. The “side road” mentality

-Find your community
+35. Find your community